bukhari-hamzamukhtar/DAA-Semester-Project/README.md

 ## Dataset Setup

 Just a heads-up on the data files.
-The `chess.dat` and `connect.dat` files are already chilling in the `data/` folder, so you are good to go there.
+The `chess.dat` and `connect.dat` files are already there in the `data/` folder.

 However, `accidents.dat` was way too huge to upload directly.
 So, in the `data/` folder, I put an `accidents.txt` file instead.
 You just need to open that text file, grab the Google Drive link inside, download the actual `.dat` file, and drop it into the `data/` folder.
-Make sure you do this before running your benchmarks or the script will definitely crash trying to find it.
+Make sure you do this before running your benchmarks.

 ## How to Call the Code